A framework for writing and running Computational Science experiments

 A framework for writing and running Computational Science experiments.

 experipy provides a composable grammar for automating experiment script generation and a tool which can then execute those scripts.
-Supports PBS script based queueing.
+Supports PBS and Slurm script based queueing.

 A Simple Example